huggingface/hub-docs/docs/hub/spaces-more-ways-to-create.md

----
-title: More ways to create Spaces
+# More ways to create Spaces
----

-<h1>More ways to create Spaces</h1>

 ## Duplicating a Space